DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 You'll want the most natural sounding reverbs for the blending process.
 Pay special attention to the predelay settings.
 Predelay cues us into the size of the room.
 In a large room the predelay would be longer, because it would take more time for the reflections to reflect and come back to the listener.
 Generally use a predelay between 10-20ms.

 Try to blend like elements.
 Drums should blend, vocals and back ground vocals, horn sections.

+> When working with multiple tracks of the same type, you may want to control the send amounts at the same time.
+There's no easy way to group these send amounts, but we'll use a different method.
+> Create a new track and call it `Drum Verb`.
+Move your FX over to that track by clicking the FX icon and dragging with the `option` key held down.
+Rename your original reverb track to `Drum Verb Send`.
+Take the `Drum Verb Send` track out of the master parent send by clicking on the routing and unchecking the `Parent send` checkbox.
+Finally route the `Drum Verb Send` track to the `Drum Verb` track.
+Now you have a master control over the send levels of all of the drum tracks.
+Now it's really easy to automate this reverb as a group.
+Let's try this now.

+## Tone and sustain

+Let's start with tone and sustain reverbs.
+These are more more about creatively enhancing the character of the sound.
+The goal here is not to make the sounds act like their coming from large spaces, but to change the overall tone of the sound.
+These do not need to sound natural, unlike the blend and size reverbs.
+Spend some time looking through your reverbs to find the ones that create unique sounds.